ethantampa/Ethan-Engineering-Portfolio/README.md

 This portfolio highlights some of my engineering projects across FEA, CFD, design, fabrication, and controls.

+Thank you for your patience as this portfolio is actively under development and only a small portion of my projects have been effectively formatted for public viewing as of right now.
+I am working hard to make the rest of my projects available for display soon!

 # Projects

 - [Arduino Plant Watering System](./Arduino%20Plant%20Waterer/)